Zoom on turbo technology | BOOSTING THE FUTURE

 Aftermarket – Turbo Replacement

-There’s a Garrett® turbo for just about every size of diesel or gasoline light vehicle engine – from 0.6 liter power units to 6.7 liter and everything in between.
+There’s a Garrett® turbo for just about every size of diesel or gasoline light vehicle engine – from 0.6 liter power units to 6.7 liters and everything in between.
 For heavy vehicles and off-highway equipment, Garrett’s product range meets the needs of engines with power ratings from 60hp to a mighty 4000hp.

 Formula SAE and Formula Student Sponsorship